top of page

 Explore a range of free health-related events happening around Tucson.
 From informative workshops and health screenings to community wellness activities, this page provides a comprehensive list of opportunities to enhance your health and connect with local resources.
 You can use the "More Information" button for more information regarding each event.

-February & March Community Events
+Spring Community Events

 Flu and COVID-19 Vaccines at Pima County Health Department Clinic